-The electricity bill has to be in your name or your partner’s name.
 If you get your gas from one company and your electricity from a different one, apply to the electricity company.

 Some of the electricity companies limit the total amount they will pay out, so apply soon – if you apply late in the winter you may be unlucky.

 If you are eligible, your electricity supplier will explain how to claim – you may need to supply some proof of the benefits you receive.

 Be careful if you switch supplier!

 If you qualify for this discount, you should NOT switch supplier until it has been paid unless you have first got confirmation from your new supplier that you will get the discount.
 Your new supplier may have different qualification rules.
 Or it may be late in the year so the pot of money they put aside for this has already been used up.

 I can’t think of a good reason why the scheme is optional for electricity suppliers nor why they should set their own criteria – it makes publicising the scheme hard and results in a lower up-take.

 However, now you know about the Warm Home Discount scheme and it’s simple to find out if you are eligible – just call your electricity supplier and ask… you could be £140 better off – so it’s well worth a try!

 This is an updated version of last year’s post on the warm home discount scheme.